borakisalar/borakisalar/README.md

 # Hi there, I'm Bora

-I'm a computer science student passionate about open-source and Backend development.
+I'm a computer science student at Ozyegin University passionate about open-source and Backend development.

 - I’m currently working on **E-Commerce Order Management System for CS 202 course**
 - I’m currently learning **Java and MySQL**